SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/overview.md

 ### Asset hierarchy
 An asset hierarchy is a structure that organizes multiple assets and devices into a hierarchy, allowing for the visualization and management of complex systems.

 The asset hierarchy is displayed in the **Assets** page.
 An asset hierarchy consists of a root asset and all its subsequent child assets.
 Click **Add asset** to create the entire hierarchy of an asset in the **New asset** page.
-See next sections for more details.
+For details, see [To create an asset](/dtm/asset-hierarchy/#create-asset).

 **Example:**